paulteeter/paulteeter.github.io/_posts/2020-06-25-FinalApproach.md

  </div>
 </div>

-From the information available, it is not explicitly obvious that the events of September 11 had any direct bearing on total travel trends, except an interesting find when viewing the total flights and passengers (that chart coming later on).
+From the information available, it is not explicitly obvious that the events of September 11 had any direct bearing on TOTAL travel trends, beyond the obvious temporary lull.
 As seen here, most cities experienced a slight loss in density of average passengers per flight.
 Even though flight and passenger amounts are on an upward trend, the discrepancy can be attributed to company policy and market adjustments.
 Overselling of flights helps keep the margins down and ensures peak profibility with the changing market.

 Many changes happened in light of Sept 11, 2001.
 The introduction of the TSA and higher security protocols can and did have an affect on overall flights at first.
 As time progressed and the public became used to the "new normal", flights and passenger totals began to climb again.

 <iframe width="900" height="460" frameborder="0" scrolling="no" src="//plotly.com/~paul.teeter/1.embed"></iframe>

-An interesting point of note here: While major destinations like Las Vegas, NV, Orlando, FL or Honolulu, HI are more "destinations" rather than connections, their totals of average passengers per flight is noticably higher than major hubs like Dallas, TX or Atlanta, GA.
+An interesting point of note here: While major destinations like Las Vegas NV, Orlando FL or Honolulu HI are more "destinations" rather than connections, their totals of average passengers per flight is noticably higher than major hubs like Dallas, TX or Atlanta, GA.
 This is easily understood because of their large draw, but limited availability for flights -- especially Honolulu.
 The airlines make sure they sell out the flight to make such a long, expensive trip.
-No empty seats allowed!
+No empty seats, please!

 <h4>New York</h4>
 New York was forever changed by the events of Sept 11.
 Not only did the skyline change drastically, the sense of unity and compassion that overflowed in the city's population was palpable.
-All across the nation, Americans mourned the loss of life, the wanton destruction of our greatest asset.
+All across the nation, Americans mourned the loss of life-- the wanton destruction of our greatest asset.
 Flights were grounded across the country (even globally, in some cases), and there was a major disruption of commercial aviation.
 Just a simple look at the following graph shows the drastic change around 9/11/2001.
 It took about a full year to attain the levels of Pre 9/11 flight totals.
 The following graph displays flights from ALL airports in NYC from 2000-2005